rwvx7/destination_driver_matcher/README.md

 To activate the virtualenv, run the following:
 `$ source acme_env/bin/activate`

-After the virtualenv is activated, packages installed using `pip` will only be available within that virtualenv.
+When virtualenv is active, packages installed using `pip` will only be available within that virtualenv.

 Now we can install the required packages by running:
 `$ pip install -r requirements.txt`